BodyFlemming/BodyFlemming/README.md

 The most sacred of places.
 The most heavenly of descriptions.
 Yet the most profane of them all.
 He is the one above as he is the one below.
-After and before he is and will be there.
-One knows not and he knows all
+He is, will be and was both the present and future.
+One knows not and he knows all.
 <!--
 **BodyFlemming/BodyFlemming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.